-Study of functional harmony through analysis and part writing, sight-singing, and ear training.
+Study of functional harmony through analysis and part writing.
 Three hours lecture per week.
 Credit, three semester hours.
 (Prerequisite: ACT English score of 17 or above or ACCUPLACER combined Sentence Skills and Reading Comprehension score of 175 or above or successful completion of ENG 0123 with a grade of C or higher)